jdevfullstack-projects/simple-login-vue/README.md

 ## Tutorial
 ### The `index.js`
-The `index.js` inside router will route the pages.
+The `index.js` inside the router folder will route the pages.

-as you can see from the code below, there are paths to that
+as you can see from the code below, there are the paths to that

 ```
 	{